“You had me at Meat Tornado.”

 Translation = Focus.

 It’s easy to find yourself trying to take on too many projects at once.
-Add in your family/personal life and a hobby and it’s easy to get over-extended.
+Add in family, personal life and a hobby and you’re quickly over-extended and distracted.

 “I’m not interested in caring about people.”